-Camerata’s conductor and artistic director since 2018 personifies the choir’s longstanding geographical and ideological connection to the Swedish choral tradition.
+Camerata’s conductor and artistic director personifies the choir’s longstanding geographical and ideological connection to the Swedish choral tradition.
 Sofia Söderberg is from Lund, in the southwestern corner of Sweden that faces Denmark and Copenhagen.
 She succeeded the Malmö-based conductor Jakob Hultberg.

 Söderberg is an experienced and multi award-winning choral specialist known for her technical rigour, physical precision and striking interpretative voice.
 She has worked in opera, theatre, the orchestral sector and with the finest chamber choirs in Scandinavia including the Swedish Radio Choir and the Svanholm Singers, of which she is artistic director.